RetroReversing/retroReversing/pages/gameboy/twitchplaysemulatorscripting.md

   - name: Create Twitch Plays Pokemon Emulator Script
     url: #
 ---
-{{ page.image | replace: '!YOUTUBE!', page.youtube }}

 The main content is in english ignore the introduction speech which is in a foreign language.

 This contains:
-  * How to script an emulator so that it accepts REST requests for player input
+  - How to script an emulator so that it accepts REST requests for player input
-  * How to use phone numbers to control REST requests
+  - How to use phone numbers to control REST requests
-  * How to hook into Visual Boy Advance
+  - How to hook into Visual Boy Advance